livestock3d/livestock.github.io/content/posts/graph_plotter.md

 which makes it easy to use.

 We will use the image viewer from Ladybug Tools to view the plot when finished, so make sure to download it first.
 Ladybug Tools can be found [here](http://www.food4rhino.com/app/ladybug-tools).
-Important is not download the [+] version, be get the legacy plugins.
+Important is to not download the [+] version, be get the legacy plugins.
 If you are not going to use Ladybug Tools again, you can also just download the viewer [here](https://github.com/mostaphaRoudsari/ladybug/raw/master/userObjects/Ladybug_ImageViewer.gha)

 ## Grasshopper Component